PART 1: PRE-PRODUCTION

 Extract of high school Video on "Le Cité Radieuse" (2004)

 We nailed our presentation: the teacher gave Aline a 20/20 grade.
 I got a 19/20.
 As I write this, I’m reminded of a study where two chimps perform the same task but one gets rewarded with a raisin and the other with a rock, and the one who gets a rock sees the other one get raisins and goes ballistic.
 At the time, that’s how my chimp brain was reacting.
-But eventually I came to see that actually, I had been lucky: Aline was the brains of that operation, I was just the nerd with a camcorder and a computer with editing software.
+But eventually I came to see that actually, I had been lucky: Aline was the master of that operation, I was just the nerd with a camcorder and a computer with editing software.
 Back then, I had little interest in philosophy and even less in architecture, so I remember finding the subject pretty pretentious actually.
 It’s amusing to me now, thinking back on this small project.
 Since then, of course, I have developed a love of philosophy and an interest in architecture.
 Psi is kind-of like my high-school project on steroids.
 I guess it took my brain a few more years than it did Aline’s to appreciate the substance as much as the form, but the seeds were already there.
 Perhaps she planted them.

 For everyone, the high-school years are those where everything ahead is still possible.
 All major life-decisions are yet to be made.
 And when I do think about that period of my life, I think of Aline a lot, because, while she was the person who was the most like me, there was one crucial difference between us: she had been much smarter and receptive of advice than I had about what was to come.
 And it paid off for her: after getting the Baccalaureate, she went to Science Po Paris, then La Sorbonne, then Harvard, where she recently finished her PhD in political history.
 And a bit shamefully, whenever I question my past, I always look at her as a beacon for a path I didn’t take and think, “If she did it, I could have done it too.”
 If I had prepared myself in the same way, if I had worked just as much as she did, I, too, could have done a PhD at Harvard.
 I don’t like catching myself thinking like this, because it reveals a weird fascination of mine with elite universities… But more importantly, it’s complete fantasy.
 It’s basically saying: “If I had been a different person then, I would be a different person now.”